(Italian, c. 1479–c. 1532)

 Catalogue raisonné: Bartsch 6

-The design for Sibyl Reading has been traditionally ascribed to Raphael based on the several sibylline figures (one of whom is accompanied by a putto holding a torch) in the master's decorations for the Capella Chigi, Santa Maria della Pace, Rome (1511-14)-though there is no direct correspondence.
+Here, the print shows a sitting Sybil who is reading a book to a child holding a torch to illuminate the room.
+The design for Sibyl Reading has been traditionally ascribed to Raphael based on the several sibylline figures (one of whom is accompanied by a putto holding a torch) in the master's decorations for the Capella Chigi, Santa Maria della Pace, Rome (1511–14), though there is no direct correspondence.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.